 Retaining customers is cheaper, and on average, more profitable than acquiring new ones.

-Customer Retention Management Strategy #1 – Provide exceptional support
+SaaS Customer Retention Strategy #1 – Provide exceptional support

 That’s a shame, because if you go to the extra mile for your customers, they’ll remember it in future.
 That’s why they’ll stay loyal to your brand.

 Establish from the beginning that you’re available to help, and happy to do so.
 A simple “get help” or “contact us” button goes a long way on your website.
 Customers value communication as long as you do your part.

 Did you know live chat has the highest satisfaction level for any customer service channels?
 It stands at a massive 73%, according to a study by Econsultancy.
 That’s compared to 61% for emails and 44% for phones.

 Having exceptional customer support is underrated.

 We often put a lot of effort into making a purchase an easy and straightforward process.
 But even if you perfect your UX, customers will always be curious and ready with specific questions about the product they’re going to use.

 If done well, providing high-quality help can be the difference between a customer that sticks around or one that goes to a competitor.
 People appreciate the small things like support that helps with all of their concerns and questions.
 And from your side, it’s an easy way to retain customers, and understand them better.

 The more you interact with them, the better it is for everyone involved.